Original air date: May 7, 1990

 - Data's blue painting, which has appeared in several episodes, is commented upon.

 - Contrived Coincidence: In-Universe, the crew realize that tricyanate poisoning was not natural, and Fajo just happened to have just enough of the antigen to remove it.

 - Crocodile Tears: Fajo is able to cry when telling a sad story from his past, but when Data doubts him, the tears immediately stop and Fajo chuckles.
 He was just lying.

 - Deus Exit Machina: If Deanna were on the bridge during the first few minutes, she could've seen right through Fajo's lies and ended things right then and there.

 - The Dog Bites Back: Varria finally snaps after fourteen years of putting up with Fajo and helps Data escape.

-- Exact Words: When Riker questions Data about the fact that the weapon in his hand had discharged at the time of transport, Data replies that "something must have happened during transport," which is entirely true.
-What Data neglected to mention, however, is that the "something" that happened was him deliberately pulling the trigger in an attempt to kill Fajo.
-It's hinted Riker knows Data is fudging the truth, but isn't willing to call him on it.note
+- Exact Words: When Riker questions Data about the fact that the weapon in his hand had discharged at the time of transport, Data replies that "perhaps something occured during transport," which is entirely true.
+What Data neglects to mention, however, is that the "something" that happened was him deliberately pulling the trigger in an attempt to kill Fajo.
+It's hinted Riker knows Data is fudging the truth, but isn't willing to call him on it.

 - Even Evil Has Standards: Once Fajo finally shoots Varria with the Varon-T Disruptor, even he is utterly horrified at her agonizing death and tosses the disruptor away in disgust.
 He quickly gets over it, though.